dishacodes-tech/fight-booking-website/README.md

 This is a static front-end project — **no backend or JavaScript used.**
 It focuses purely on HTML & CSS design, structure, and responsiveness.

----

-⭐ *If you like this project, don’t forget to star it on GitHub!*